Positives

 Approximate Weight: Felt normal

-Turn Initiation: Same quick turn initiation as the 16 and below Jones Flagship.
-It’s really quick edge to edge in tight spots however when you are engaged on the edge for a longer turn the radius isn’t that tight.
-So it’s great with short quick turns side to side when dogging trees and then on groomers, it likes bigger radius turns when on edge.
+It has the same quick turn initiation as the 16 and below Jones Flagship.
+It’s really quick edge-to-edge in tight spots; however, when you are engaged on the edge for a longer turn, the radius isn’t that tight.
+So it’s great with short, quick turns side to side when dogging trees and then on groomers.
+It likes bigger radius turns when on edge.

-Skidded Turns: The Flagship is really easy to skid turns and it makes it a great board for not making you pay when you get off your game.
-It really can flick quickly from skid to skid in steep stuff.
+The Flagship is really easy to skid turns on, which makes it a great board for not making you pay when you get off your game.
+It can flick quickly from skid to skid in steep stuff.

-Speed: Even though it’s a little softer than the old Flagship it’s not noticeable when you point it.
-It seems like it lost a little stiffness but gained more dampening tech which we all like.
-It no longer feels like an early 2000’s freeride board.
+Even though it’s a little softer than the old Flagship, it’s not noticeable when you point it.
+It seems like it lost a little stiffness but gained more dampening tech, which we all like.
+It no longer feels like an early 2000s freeride board.

-Uneven Terrain: We were getting pretty tired of the old Flagship when it came to mid to late day resort snow.
+We were getting pretty tired of the old Flagship when it came to mid to late-day resort snow.
 It was to the point that we were going to remove this from the favorites list.
-However, the new SWS build really improved the ride in the uneven snow.
-It’s still not an easy ride but it’s much better than before.
-It used to be a poor ride in the uneven shit but now it’s average.
+However, the new SWS build improved the uneven snow ride.
+It’s still not an easy ride, but it’s much better than before.
+It used to be a poor ride in the uneven shit, but now it’s average.
 You can get through a whole day of riding without it getting too cranky.
-It can slam through tracked powder though like a champ and just take it but when it goes from tracked to bumpy and messy it’s not perfect but much better.
+It can slam through tracked powder like a champ and just take it, but when it goes from tracked to bumpy and messy, it’s not perfect, but much better.

-Powder: Still a champ in powder and the spoon tech is a little more subtle than they say but it does help improve the float.
+It’s still a champ in powder, and the spoon tech is a little more subtle than they say, but it does help improve the float.

-Switch: Same as before.
+Same as before.
 Doable but not great.
-Get the Explorer or Ultra Mountain Twin if you want to ride switch more.
+Get the Explorer or Ultra Mountain Twin if you want to ride Switch more.

-Pipe: You know if you are ok with directional pipe riding this can work no problem.
-I’ve carved some pipe walls with the Jones Flagship and it’s been very doable.
+You know, if you are ok with directional pipe riding, this can work with no problem.
+I’ve carved some pipe walls with the Jones Flagship, which have been very doable.

-Jumps: Nice pop off the tail and the new SWS made Jones Flagship have a little more spring off the tail.
+There’s a nice pop off the tail, and the new SWS-made Jones Flagship has a little more spring off the tail.
 It’s a great board for directional air.

 2015-2016 Jones Flagship Review